schlagmichdoch/PairDrop/docs/host-your-own.md

 > Specify the STUN/TURN servers PairDrop clients use by setting `RTC_CONFIG` to a JSON file including the configuration.
 > You can use `pairdrop/rtc_config_example.json` as a starting point.
 >
+> To host your own TURN server you can follow this guide: https://gabrieltanner.org/blog/turn-server/
+>
 > Default configuration:
 > ```json
 > {